Boynton Florida

 The Berkeley Fire Department is giving away Ember Mesh and Gutter Guard material for FREE!

 Robin Beauchamp can guide you through the process with the Fire Department and schedule your project with a competent carpenter.
-The installation cost ranges between $500-$1,000, depending on the amount of vents, deck skirting, and gutters for most homes.
+The installation cost ranges between $500-$1,000 for most homes, depending on the amount of vents, deck skirting.
 This is a great opportunity to help make your home and our neighborhood more resilient.

 Installations have already been completed at 18 homes in this neighborhood and yours can be done too.